MessaoudiLab/Data-Visualization/Violin Plots/README.md

 ## Input data format
 Input dataframe should consist of 2 columns.
 The first column is the numeric/quantitative column that will be plotted on the y-axis (i.e. RPKM, fold change, etc).
 The second column should distinguish the first column into groups (i.e. infected versus uninfected, stim versus nostim).
 Data frame should have a header that labels first and second column.
 See "input_DF_example.txt"

+Can use "rpkm_to_vioplot_2.R" to quickly convert standard sequencing data set into desired format.

 ## Plot
 Load ggplot2
 ```